A topic from the subject of Spectroscopy in Chemistry.

 • Infrared spectrometer

-1. Turn on the infrared spectrometer and allow it to warm up.
+1. Turn on the infrared spectrometer and allow it to warm up according to the manufacturer's instructions.

 2. Attach the ATR attachment to the spectrometer.

-3. Place a small amount of the unknown sample on the ATR crystal.
+4. Place a small amount of the unknown solid or liquid sample directly onto the ATR crystal.
+Ensure good contact between the sample and the crystal.

 Key Procedures: